 9696 GA-52 | Ellijay | 706-273-3838

 Hillcrest Orchard and Farm is family-owned and operated, and filled with fun for the everyone.
 Pick your own apples during the Apple Pickin’ Jubilee each weekend starting on September 1, 2020 and will run through the end of October.
-Typically there are tons of activities included in general admission.
-We love the playground, especially the giant slide through the mountain, and the only apple tree maze in the state!
+Typically there are tons of activities included in general admission such as the playground, the giant slide through the mountain, and the only apple tree maze in the state!
 In 2020, they have not said what will be included this year.

 For the adults, there is live country and bluegrass music, as well as clogging on the stage.
 Pick up some fresh produce with your apples at the farm market.